polkadot-developers/polkadot-docs/develop/blockchains/custom-blockchains/benchmarking.md

 1. Creating a `benchmarking.rs` file within your pallet's structure
 2. Writing a benchmarking test for each extrinisic
-3. Executing the benchmarking tool, producing a linear model which measures the weight (time and space for an extrinsic)
+3. Executing the benchmarking tool, producing a linear model that measures the weight (time and space for an extrinsic)

 The benchmarking tool then runs multiple iterations with different possible parameters for each of these functions, wherein the approximate **worst** case scenario is run and applied as the weight.
 In usage, if the weight is better than this benchmark, fees are adjusted and refunded accordingly.
-By default, the benchmarking pipeline is disabled by default, and can be enabled by passing in the `runtime-benchmarks` feature flag when compiling your runtime.
+By default, the benchmarking pipeline is deactivated, and it can be enabled by passing in the `runtime-benchmarks` feature flag when compiling your runtime.

 ## Preparing Your Environment